airbytehq/airbyte/docs/integrations/sources/google-drive.md

 <!-- /env:oss -->

 6. For **Folder Link**, enter the link to the Google Drive folder.
-To get the link, go to the folder you want to sync, and copy the current URL.
+To get the link, navigate to the folder you want to sync in the Google Drive UI, and copy the current URL.
 7. Configure the optional **Start Date** parameter that marks a starting date and time in UTC for data replication.
 Any files that have _not_ been modified since this specified date/time will _not_ be replicated.
 Use the provided datepicker (recommended) or enter the desired date programmatically in the format `YYYY-MM-DDTHH:mm:ssZ`.
 Leaving this field blank will replicate data from all files that have not been excluded by the **Path Pattern** and **Path Prefix**.
 8. Click **Set up source** and wait for the tests to complete.

 ## Supported sync modes

-The Amazon S3 source connector supports the following [sync modes](https://docs.airbyte.com/cloud/core-concepts#connection-sync-modes):
+The Google Drive source connector supports the following [sync modes](https://docs.airbyte.com/cloud/core-concepts#connection-sync-modes):

 | Feature                                        | Supported? |
 | :--------------------------------------------- | :--------- |